Germany faces grim COVID milestone with leadership in flux

 Together with the environmentalist Greens and the pro-business Free Democrats, his party recently passed a law that replaces the existing legal foundations for pandemic restrictions with narrower measures, starting Wednesday.
 These include a requirement for workers to provide their employers with proof of vaccination, recovery or a negative test.
 But the change also makes it harder for Germany’s 16 governors to impose hard lockdowns without getting approval from state assemblies.

-Getting those majorities may be hardest in those states where case numbers are highest.
-A recent study found infection rates are higher in areas where support is biggest for the far-right Alternative for Germany, a party that has campaigned against pandemic restrictions.
+Getting those majorities may be particularly tricky in states where case numbers are highest.
+A recent study found infection rates are higher in areas where the far-right Alternative for Germany, or AfD, is strongest.
+The party has campaigned against pandemic restrictions and polls show its supporters take a sharply negative view of vaccine mandates, compared to the rest of the voting population.

-Last week Saxony, an eastern state with the highest infection rates and where the Alternative for Germany is particularly strong, announced that crematoria would be allowed to operate on Sundays to cope with the higher-than-usual number of deaths.
+While AfD is not expected to win any of Germany’s four regional elections next year, experts say political campaigns can distract from tough topics like tackling the pandemic.

+“Often the focus is on things that will drive voting, rather than unpopular decisions,” said Catherine Smallwood, a coronavirus expert at the World Health Organization’s office for Europe.

+“That can contribute to the virus spreading if measures and decision-making are not taken in a timely and … concrete manner as they have to be,” Smallwood said in a recent interview.

+Germany’s disease control agency on reported a record 66,884 newly confirmed cases Wednesday, and 335 deaths.
+The total death toll from COVID-19 stood at 99,768 since the start of the pandemic, the Robert Koch Institute said.
+German weekly Die Zeit, which conducts its own count based on local health authority figures, said the 100,000 threshold had already been passed.

-Meanwhile, German authorities have activated an emergency system to coordinate the distribution of seriously ill patients across the country.
+Meanwhile, health authorities in five eastern states and Bavaria have activated an emergency system to coordinate the distribution of 80 seriously ill patients to other parts of the country.
 Earlier this month, two patients were taken from southern Germany to Italy for treatment, a significant change from last year, when Italian patients were being sent to German hospitals.

 Germany boasted almost four times as many intensive care beds per capita as Italy had then, a factor that experts say was key to the low German death toll at the time.